rwmyers46/rwmyers46.github.io/_posts/2019-06-27-verify-labels-rekognition.md

                     if label['Confidence'] > 85:
                         labels_list.append(label['Name'])
 ```
 In the last segment below, I also wanted to remove photos containing people.
-With Rekognition, this task was as simple as adding a the `('Person' in test_labels)` clause to the conditional statement.
+With Rekognition, this task was as simple as adding the `or ('Person' in test_labels)` clause to the conditional statement.

 ```python
 # compare labels_list to test_labels and remove images